-September 7, 2019, day 3
+September 7, 2019, Day 3

-Juniper Gulch to Wild Rose Reservoir, ~15 miles, ~42 miles total
+Juniper Gulch to Wild Rose Reservoir, ~16.5 miles, ~42.7 miles total

 - Question: What does a Cascade scramble duck say?

-What does a Cascade scramble duck say when it takes a swim?
+- Question: What does a Cascade scramble duck say when it takes a swim?

 Gabriel and his good friend/trip partner/colleague, Ian, coined the term on one of their brushy trips up some insignificant forested peak with 400 feet of prominence.
 (Oh the glory!)
 Schwack rhymes with quack and ducks are funny, so the joke has stuck.
 I learned about the Cascade scramble ducks this summer while the three of us were on a surprisingly minimally brushy trip in the North Cascades.
 Now I love Cascade scramble ducks!